Thoughts On Kevin Kelly's List Of Heresies

 17. Vitamin pills are quackery.

 Some like iron supplementation for women seem to work.
 For most vitamins this is probably true.
 Some like Vitamin-D are borderline but the research is pretty low-quality.
-Like with flossing, low downside, possibly moderate upside.
+Like with flossing, low downside (contingent on good quality control), possibly moderate upside.

 18. Oil is not a fossil life fuel but a geological product.

 Interesting theory.
 Worth exploring.
 Have heard variants of this before but nothing convincing.

 19. Death is a disease that can be cured.

 20. Eating animals should be outlawed and illegal.

 Incompatible with number 6.
 This one isn't really a heresy, more like an opinion some people want to force on other people.